-The new Agua Caliente Cultural Plaza under construction features a new Agua Caliente Cultural Museum, The Spa at Séc-he that celebrates the sacred Agua Caliente Hot Mineral Spring, a Gathering Plaza, gardens and an Oasis Trail.
-The new cultural plaza is located at the corner of N. Indian Canyon Drive and E. Tahquitz Canyon Way in downtown Palm Springs.
+The new Agua Caliente Cultural Plaza features a new Agua Caliente Cultural Museum and The Spa at Séc-he (open).
+The Cultural Plaza celebrates the sacred Agua Caliente Hot Mineral Spring and includes a Gathering Plaza, gardens and an Oasis Trail.

-In addition, the center draws upon the rich history of experiencing the healing mineral water.
-The Cultural Plaza includes numerous outdoor activity spaces, including a Gathering Plaza adjacent to the Agua Caliente Hot Mineral Spring, originally known as Séc-he (the sound of boiling water), which serves as a commemorative focal point for the new development.
+The Cultural Plaza includes numerous outdoor activity spaces, including a Gathering Plaza adjacent to the Agua Caliente Hot Mineral Spring.
+It is originally known as Séc-he (the sound of boiling water), which serves as a commemorative focal point for the new development.
 Here, tribal members and visitors can celebrate community, history and pay respect to the life-giving waters that helped shape the Palm Springs region.
-Visitors can readily access the Gathering Plaza along landscaped terraces and pathways that serve as an extension of the Gathering Plaza.
+Visitors can readily access the Gathering Plaza along landscaped terraces and pathways.

-An interpretive green belt, the Oasis Trail, meanders through the property and provides an interactive, cultural learning environment.
-This trail recreates, on a smaller scale, the distinctive character, geology, flora and beauty of the nearby Indian Canyons, one of the ancestral homes of the Agua Caliente.
+An interpretive green belt, the Oasis Trail meanders through the property.
+It provides an interactive cultural learning environment.
+This trail recreates the distinctive character, geology, flora and beauty of the nearby Indian Canyons.
+This is one of the ancestral homes of the Agua Caliente tribe.

-The new Museum includes approximately 48,000 square feet and will feature collections in a main gallery, changing gallery and art gallery.
-The new Museum, a repository for cultural artifacts, stories and history, will also include an education center and garden.
-The spa includes approximately 40,000 square feet to celebrate the ancient healing waters of the Agua Caliente Hot Mineral Spring with treatments rooms, men and women’s bathhouses, a tranquility garden, a salon, fitness center and outdoor mineral pools.
+The new Museum includes approximately 48,000 square feet.
+It will feature collections in a main gallery, changing gallery and art gallery.
+A repository for cultural artifacts, stories and history will also be include an education center and garden.

 Receive news and announcements from Palm Springs straight to your inbox